 Wolves are unlikely to attack you, even in packs.
 But there’s always a chance it could happen.
 In the 60 years between 1942 and 2002, only 49 cases of wolf attacks were documented in Alaska and Canada.
 Regardless, wolf attacks do occur, and it’s up to you to know how to respond.

 When dealing with one wolf, things are much easier than dealing with a pack, especially when you aren’t alone.
 However, when facing a pack, things can quickly go against your favor.

 Responding To a Potential Wolf Attack

-First thing you need to do is act submissive; running will only cause the wolf’s instinct to chase their prey kick in.
+The first thing you need to do is act submissive; running will only cause the wolf’s instinct to chase their prey to kick in.
 Besides, wolves can run at speeds of up to 40 miles per hour, outpacing the world’s fastest man, Usain Bolt.
 You’re not getting away.

 Second, avoid making eye contact, as this may seem like a direct challenge.
 Additionally, you should keep your head bowed slightly and lowered — avoid any sudden moves.

 Third, if the wolf approaches you, assert your dominance over the situation.
 Do this by raising your arms above your head and yelling or screaming while clapping your hands.
 Wolves are extremely territorial and may see this as you claiming your space.
 Of course, if you’re within its territory, you’re not going to scare it away — you’re likely going to buy yourself some time to escape.